- October 9, 2009 at 2:28 pm #277207

 Let pan remain over cake about 1 minute so caramel can drizzle over cake.
 Remove pan.

-4. In small bowl, mix frosting and whipped topping.
+4. This step is completely optional.
+In small bowl, mix frosting and whipped topping.

 Serve warm cake topped with frosting mixture and drizzled with caramel topping.